FILE MANAGEMENT

 File Operations Activities

-- The OS provides various operations for managing files, such as creating, opening, closing, reading, writing, deleting, copying, moving, renaming files, etc. These operations are typically performed through system calls or higher-level file management APIs.
+- The OS provides various operations for managing files, such as creating, opening, closing, reading, writing, deleting, copying, moving, and renaming files etc. These operations are typically performed through system calls or higher-level file management APIs.

 - The file system is the underlying structure in an operating system that manages how files are stored, named, and accessed on a storage device (such as a hard drive or SSD).
 Some common file systems of operating systems are NTFS (Windows), HFS+ (Mac), and ext4 (Linux).